LayerManager/layman/README.md

 Within Micka, you need to provide one user with editor privileges, whose credentials are defined by [CSW_BASIC_AUTHN](doc/env-settings.md#CSW_BASIC_AUTHN).

 After providing external dependencies there is time to provide **internal dependencies** (system-level, python-level and node.js-level dependencies).
-You can either use our docker and docker-compose configuration to generate docker images that already provides internal dependencies, or you can provide internal dependencies by yourself (if you prefer not to use docker in production).
+You can either use our docker and docker compose configuration to generate docker images that already provides internal dependencies, or you can provide internal dependencies by yourself (if you prefer not to use docker in production).

 **System-level** dependencies includes
 - python 3.8+